datarefuge/workflow/docs/researching.md

 Some additional technical notes for answering this:

 - There is no specific file size cutoff for what is crawlable, but large files should be manually captured anyway.
-- File types like ZIP, PDF, Excel, etc. are crawlable if they are linked.
+- File types like ZIP, PDF, Excel, etc. are crawlable if they are linked, but it may be useful to archive them if they represent a meaningful dataset, or if there are many of them on a page.
 - The crawler can only follow HTTP links that appear directly in the DOM at load time.
 (That is, they should appear as `<a href ...>` tags in the page source.)
 If links are added by JavaScript or require submitting a form, they are not crawlable.
 - The crawler does not tolerate web frames (but it is straightforward to inspect a page to obtain the content in the frame directly, and then nominate *that*).